arnaud-lb/php-rdkafka/README.md

 Each consumer and procuder instance will fetch topics metadata at an interval defined by the ``topic.metadata.refresh.interval.ms`` parameter.
 Depending on your librdkafka version, the parameter defaults to 10 seconds, or 600 seconds.

 librdkafka fetches the metadata for all topics of the cluster by default.
-Setting ``topic.metadata.refresh.sparse`` to the string ``"true"`` makes sure that librdkafka fetches only he knows.
+Setting ``topic.metadata.refresh.sparse`` to the string ``"true"`` makes sure that librdkafka fetches only the topics he uses.

 Setting ``topic.metadata.refresh.sparse`` to ``"true"``, and ``topic.metadata.refresh.interval.ms`` to 600 seconds (plus some jitter) can reduce the bandwidth a lot, depending on the number of consumers and topics.